Do You Got The Moves Like Jagger?

 So what’s your point Spiro on Mick Jagger?

-My point is that the body can take a lot of abuse over the years not only from drugs and alcohol; but from foods that we are not supposed to eat that ruin our health which brings about illnesses and diseases like gout.
+My point is that the body can take a lot of abuse over the years not only from drugs and alcohol; but from foods that we are not supposed to eat that ruin our health which may bring about illnesses and diseases like gout.
 The fact is that after many years of damage to our health, we can reverse our body’s course and bring it back to where it once was, the body can heal itself, it is an amazing piece of work and has the capability to heal itself if you change your diet and exercise.

 So my point fellow gout sufferer, is that you should be motivated to reverse course when it comes to your health and put aside your old ways and begin a new order, a new you, by changing your diet and exercising more.
 This will make you feel better but will also lower your uric acid levels whereby you can avoid a gout attack episode.
 The end goal is to beat this disease and finally live your life like you intended it when your flesh body was in a good state of health.
 So take this observation as a lesson and hopefully Mick Jagger has given you some inspiration and motivation.
 I know he did for me as I watched him in awe, strut his moves without a break for 2 hours straight!
 Do you have the moves like Mick Jagger?